TRON-US/js-ipfs-http-client/README.md

   <br>
 </p>

 > A client library for the BTFS HTTP API, implemented in JavaScript.
-This client library implements the [interface-ipfs-core](https://github.com/TRON-US/js-btfs-http-client) enabling applications to change between an embedded js-btfs node and any remote BTFS node without having to change the code.
+This client library implements the [interface-ipfs-core](https://github.com/TRON-US/js-btfs-http-client) enabling applications to change between an embedded js-ipfs node and any remote BTFS node without having to change the code.
 In addition, this client library implements a set of utility functions.

 ## Lead Maintainer